-Outside a paradigm of categorical good and bad, there are many commonly used words that have no meaning.
-Some thought systems shun these judgemental words, but instead I reuse them with new, kinder meanings for humorous effect:
+Outside a paradigm of categorical good and bad, there are many commonly used words that have no meaning1.
+Some thought systems shun these judgemental words, but instead I reuse them with new, kinder meanings2 for humorous effect:

 |evil||ingenious/cunning||Don’t worry, I have an evil plan|

 |good||something I like||Fringe (TV series) is SO GOOD|

 |best||favourite||Person of Interest is one of the best TV shows ever made|

 |should||want to for my purposes||I should wash up = for my purposes, I want to wash up|

 |must||intend to for my purposes||I must finish writing this article|

 |wrong||unhelpful||That idea is wrong|